 Beak trimming is the partial removal of the tip of the beak, and results in a beak that is blunt or rounded at the end.
-It is one of the most common methods utilised by the poultry industry (mainly the egg and turkey industries) to control the impacts of severe feather pecking.
+Beak trimming is sometimes referred to as “debeaking”; however, at no time is the entire beak removed.
+Beak trimming is one of the most common methods utilised by the poultry industry (mainly the egg and turkey industries) to control the impacts of severe feather pecking.
 Severe feather pecking is a welfare problem where birds vigorously peck at and pull out the feathers of other birds.

 Beak trimming can cause both acute and chronic pain, and can lead to difficulty feeding.
 While relatively effective in controlling severe feather pecking, beak trimming is an invasive procedure which affects birds’ sensory capabilities and normal behaviour, and is prohibited in several countries.
 There is a need to move away from beak trimming and instead focus on good management strategies, environmental complexity and enrichment, the selection of appropriate genetics, small group sizes, and more research to elucidate the causes of severe feather pecking.